ONLINE HELP

 If the encoding of the message takes the end tag into account, there is no need to specify it in the message.

-Transmission between two computers that use character strings in different formats (UNICODE and ANSI)
+Transmission between two stations using different string formats (Unicode and ANSI)

 Some conversions may be required (AnsiToUnicode or UnicodeToAnsi) when messages are transmitted between two computers that use character strings in different formats.